phenopolis/pheno4j/docs/Additional-Documentation.md

 | 4,000 | 3,653,139 | 7,982,961 | 389,593,314 | 271,785,796 | 17,205 |
 | 5,000 | 4,008,807 | 8,736,155 | 484,182,286 | 294,170,309 | 20,653 |
 | 5,025 | 4,086,921 | 8,832,245 | 486,827,321 | 296,355,931 | 20,781 |

+## Application Details
+* Files are read line-by-line using BufferedReader, as opposed to loading all the data into memory
+* Use Guava's EventBus to decouple the reading of input data and the writing of output data
+* Input beans are mapped to Output beans using reflection, and are written out using super-csv